rderooy/dosbox-x-wiki/Home.md

 **1. The "Main" menu**

 * **Mapper editor**: Enters DOSBox-X's keyboard mapper editor, where you can map different keys for use with the emulated DOS.
-Press ESC three times to exit the editor.
+Press the Esc key three times to exit the editor.

 * **Configuration GUI**: Enters the configuration GUI dialog for reviewing or changing DOSBox-X settings.